-Wall Street stock markets fall as political uncertainty intensifies - BBC News
+Markets fall as Trump turmoil grows

-Wall Street stock markets fall as political uncertainty intensifies
+Global stock markets fall as Trump turmoil intensifies

-US stock markets were set for their worst day in months over fears political controversy surrounding President Trump will blunt his ability to deliver tax and regulatory reform.
+Big falls on US stock markets have dragged down Asian shares over fears the political controversy surrounding President Trump will blunt his ability to deliver tax and regulatory reform.

-Wall Street's three main indexes fell more than 1.7%, and the dollar erased most gains made since his election.
+Wall Street's three main indexes shed more than 1.7%, and the dollar erased most gains made since his election.

+Asia's main stock markets also fell following the losses in New York.

 Optimism over the Trump administration's pro-growth policies had driven a sharp rally in US stocks since his election in November.

-But the current row over the firing of FBI director James Comey, and growing scepticism about the administration's ability to push major policies through Congress any time soon has cast a cloud over markets.
+But the row over the firing of FBI director James Comey, and growing scepticism about Mr Trump's ability to push major policies through Congress has cast a cloud over markets.

+Mr McKenna said the uncertainty could continue for few days yet with Mr Comey due to address a congressional committee next week.

 Although the Oval Office has furiously denied wrongdoing over Mr Comey's sacking and claims Mr Trump passed on sensitive intelligence information to Russia, some commentators have even spoken about impeachment.